 2011 – Certified Personal Chef, United States Personal Chef Association, Online

-What to Write in an Assistant Chef Resume Skills Section
+Assistant Chef Resume Skills

 An Assistant Chef contributes to the Head Chef’s support in a restaurant, bakery, food & beverage business, or cafeteria.
 Your job responsibilities include inventory management, ensuring the standard of food safety and cleanliness, and helping the staff with the preparation.
 It would be best if you also had excellent teamwork skills and the stamina to work long and irregular hours.